 - While the salary of a credit analyst varies as per the industry, experience, knowledge.
 As per Indeed.com, a typical salary range in the US is $ 30,000 to $ 109,000, with a mean salary of around $ 58,000.

 - As per glassdoor.com typical salary of a credit analyst in India is in the range of Rs 3,87,000 to Rs 12,38,000 with an average of Rs 7,02,000.

 This analyst decides the interest rate at which a bank should provide the loan to an individual or a corporate.
 He measures the creditworthiness of the client or corporate.
-The credit analyst career may look lucrative but it comes with a lot of responsibilities and requires hard work.
-It may at times not be easy to compile the huge amount of data and come up to a conclusion, hence the job may become bit stressful.
+The credit analyst career may look lucrative, but it comes with a lot of responsibilities and requires hard work.
+It may, at times, not be easy to compile the huge amount of data and come up with a conclusion.
+Hence the job may become a bit stressful.

 This has been a guide to Credit Analyst Careers Paths.
-Here we discuss Credit Analyst career opportunities including corporate analyst, sovereign analyst, consumer analyst, financial institution analyst and credit investment analyst.
-We also discuss the top skills required to become a credit analyst along with average salaries of such jobs.
+Here we discuss Credit Analyst career opportunities, including corporate analyst, sovereign analyst, consumer analyst, financial institution analyst, and credit investment analyst.
+We also discuss the top skills required to become a credit analyst along with the average salaries of such jobs.
 You can learn more about Credit Analysis from the following articles –